Adamcules/Data-Collection-Pipeline-Project/README.md

 This new dataframe cleaned of duplicates is then uploaded back to the RDS database as an SQL table.

+## Milestone 8
+Remember #!/bin/bash in cron_docker_run.sh file (found under home directory of EC2 instance).
+Only way to get cron to pass env variables to docker container

 Example text below